Zipcoder/reveal-slides-light/md/generics.md

 -
 # Reflection
 You can, in fact, leverage reflection to find out about an Object's generic past.
 This is all at runtime, though.

-So, in all reality, you can see what's happening and where Objects came from, but know that as far as the compiler is concerned, they don't really matter.
+Basically, you can see what's happening and where Objects came from, but know that as far as the compiler is concerned, they don't really matter.
-Essentially they've functionally been erased, but there is still a record.
+It's as if they've functionally been erased, but there is still a record.

 -
 -